 - Configure VLAN

 - Configure Service VLAN

 - Enable the GPON interface

 - Verify ONU Discovery

-- Configure the bandwidth-profile
+- · Configure the bandwidth-profile

-- Configure the line-profile
+- · Configure the line-profile

-- Configure the RG Profile (only for ONU router)
+- Provision the ONU

-- Provisionar a ONU

 - Configure the Service Port

 The configurations below are compatible with ONUs DATACOM.
-For ONUs from other manufacturers, it may be necessary to contact DATACOM Technical Support to check compatibility.
+For ONUs from other vendors, it may be necessary to contact DATACOM Technical Support to check compatibility.